 In the Beginning

-Outpost Productions, Inc., a 501(c)(3) non-profit corporation, was founded in 1988 by Tom Guralnick, who remains Outpost’s Executive Director.
+Outpost Productions, Inc., a 501(c)(3) nonprofit corporation, was founded in 1988 by Tom Guralnick, who remains Outpost’s Executive Director today.
 Drawing upon his own background as both a touring musician and arts administrator, Guralnick and several associates, dreamed of an organization with its own performance space, which would offer an “intimate, informally-respectful, alcohol and smoke free” home for a uniquely eclectic mix of performances ranging from jazz to experimental to international to folk & roots and more.
 For several years, under the leadership of a dedicated Board of Directors and a core of enthusiastic volunteers, Outpost Productions presented world music and experimental jazz performances in various venues around town, until in 1990, a building located east of Albuquerque’s historic Nob Hill district, became available.
-An old print shop, with an apartment above, the building was converted into a small storefront theater seating 100, with guest quarters plus offices above and the Outpost Performance Space was born.
-In the fall of 1990, Outpost presented the avant garde jazz group, Curlew, as its first event at “The Space.”
+An old print shop, with an apartment above, the building was converted into a small storefront theater, seating 100, with guest quarters and offices above, and the Outpost Performance Space was born!
+In the fall of 1990, Outpost presented the avant-garde jazz group, Curlew, as its first event at “The Space.”
 Since then, Outpost Productions’ programs have grown steadily, as has its reputation as a major arts organization in the Southwest.

 The New Space

-Since 1988, Outpost has grown from an organization with an annual budget of only $10,000 to its present budget of over $650,000.
-A hard working board of directors, a small but dedicated professional staff (full time Executive Director plus part-time graphic artist, publicist, jazz education coordinator and intern), plus a solid core of over 125 dedicated volunteers who help with postering, mailings, staffing concerts and other tasks, make things happen.
-Outpost Productions has over 600 paid members and a mailing list of over 10,000 individuals.
-Each year some 40,000 people attend Outpost events.
+A 501(c)(3) nonprofit corporation, Outpost has, since 1988, grown from an organization with an annual budget of only $10,000 to its current budget of over $850,000.
+A hard working board of directors, a small but dedicated, hard-working professional staff of 4; numerous independent contractors ranging from teachers to technicians; plus a solid core of over 125 dedicated volunteers who help with postering, mailings, staffing concerts and other tasks, make things happen.
+Outpost Productions has over 800 paid members, a mailing list of over 5,000, and an email list of more than 3,000 individuals who have attended Outpost events.
+Each year, some 60,000 people attend Outpost events.
 Recognized locally as well as nationally, Outpost was chosen by the Albuquerque Arts Alliance to receive the 2001 Bravo Award as the city’s “Outstanding Arts Organization.”

 Outpost Program: Performance